ergoplatform/ergodocs/docs/uses/grid_trading.md

 More details here:

-> we can do decentralized grid trading on Ergo (which is automatically compatible with existing DEXes, such as ErgoDEX LP pools and babel fees).
+> we can do decentralized grid trading on Ergo (which is automatically compatible with existing DEXes, such as Spectrum LP pools and babel fees).
 Grid trading is a good way to make profits from volatility , and many CEXes offer it.

 First decentralized grid order transaction on Ergo